michaelbrawn/homebridge-deebot-wiki/Beta-Version.md

 There is no need to uninstall your current version of homebridge-deebot for any of these platforms.

+> You will need to restart Homebridge/HOOBS after installing a new version of this plugin

 ### Homebridge UI (config-ui-x)

 You can use the `Install Previous Version` feature to install a beta version.